 Our dog bite injury attorneys in Nevada advise that you hire an experienced attorney who is well aware of the laws of the state when addressing your dog bite injury claims.
 Our skilled attorneys understand that it could be very difficult going through a dog bite injury.
 For example, oftentimes we have seen many clients go through months of trauma from such a horrific event.
 This is most likely to be seen in younger children.
 Our dog bite attorneys believe that dog bite victims should be able to receive compensation for their injuries, and have their rights represented by an experienced attorney.

 It is important to note that Nevada is considered to have a “one bite” statute.
-But this differs very heavily from California’s “one bite” dog statutes (insert link to California’s one bite blog-attached to this email).
+But this differs very heavily from California’s “one bite” dog statutes.
 In Nevada, you could hold a dog owner liable for negligence for dog bites that the victim has sustained.
 Generally, a dog owner is not liable to a dog bite victim if the dog has never bit a person before.
 But a dog owner could be held liable if their dog is considered “dangerous” or “vicious”.